-In 2016, CARE and partners helped more than 2.7 million women with information and tools to challenge inequality and promote equitable enjoyment of rights, roles and opportunities.
-Last year, 27% of all CARE’s projects included specific actions to promote gender equality, and a further 45% of our projects were gender-sensitive, with activities responding to the different needs of women and girls, and men and boys.
+In 2017, CARE and partners helped more than 2.6 million women with information and tools to challenge inequality and promote equitable enjoyment of rights, roles and opportunities.

 Based on CARE’s commitment to the rights of all people to live free from poverty, we promote the empowerment of women and girls, and engage with men and boys, to transform unequal power relationships and address gender inequality.
 We place particular emphasis on strengthening the voice of women and girls and enabling them to influence the decisions that affect their lives.
 We support women’s struggles to achieve their full and equal human rights, including girls’ right to education.
 This includes balancing practical, daily, individual achievements with long-term efforts to challenge unequal social rules and institutions.
 CARE supports local actors, particularly women, to build trust within and between communities.
 We seek to amplify women’s voices at higher decision-making levels.
 We also focus on preventing sexual and gender-based violence and provide support and counselling to women survivors.